Mgfernandez1228/Mgfernandez1228.github.io/README.md

 </dl>

 There are 5 noticable boilers within the boundaries of the Briarwood neighborhood.
 This might not seem as much, however, the environmental impact is costly.
-These burns millions of gallons relasing many pollutants.
+These burn millions of gallons relasing many pollutants.
 We must find a way to solve to keep our planet clean.